Multiplexion

-Multiplex cell Contamination Test (McCT) Service
+Multiplex Cell Contamination Test

-• Squirrel Monkey Retrovirus (SMRV)
+• Squirrel Monkey Retrovirus (SMRV) and Epstein-Barr virus (EBV)

 • Cross-contamination with cells of following origin: